redeboer/bossdoc/docs/index.md

 2. {doc}`Major BOSS packages </packages>`.
-Here, you will find descriptions of some of the important BOSS packages used in initial event selection, most notably, the {code}`RhopiAlg` package.
+Here, you will find descriptions of some of the important BOSS packages used in initial event selection, most notably, the `RhopiAlg` package.
 This section is to serve as an inventory of BOSS packages.

 3. {doc}`Physics at BESIII <physics>`.
 An inventory of important physics principles behind of data analysis at BESIII.